RaphaelKarmalker/personal-assistant-v2/README.md

 > **Security Notice**: API keys, OAuth credentials, service account files, and authentication tokens are explicitly excluded from this repository for security reasons.
 You must provide your own credentials as described in the [Installation](#installation) section.

+> **Note**: This repository contains the **backend infrastructure** only.
+The Swift-based iOS companion app is developed separately and available upon request.

+---

+## The Story Behind Lyra

+Back when I started this project, LLMs had no reliable voice integration.
+OpenAI's real-time API didn't exist yet, and the idea of having a natural conversation with an AI felt like science fiction.

+But I had a simple wish: **What if I had a personal assistant that could manage my life while I'm on the go?**

+Picture this: You're walking to your next meeting, hands full, and you remember you need to reschedule tomorrow's appointment and add something to your grocery list.
+Pulling out your phone, unlocking it, opening multiple apps—it breaks your flow.
+I wanted something better.

+I envisioned an AI that feels like talking to an actual assistant.
+One that understands context, remembers our conversation, and takes real action—creating calendar events, managing tasks, looking things up—all through natural speech.

+**That vision became Lyra.**

+What started as a weekend experiment evolved into a full-fledged multi-agent system.
+The name "Lyra" comes from the constellation—a guide in the night sky, just as this assistant guides through daily chaos.

 ---

 ## Overview